 - Australia is very safe to travel to.
 Apart from some natural threats to watch out for, you should have no worries.
 Crime rates are low, and standard precautions go a long way.

 When to go

 In Australia, seasons are opposite to those in the Northern Hemisphere, with summer from December through February and winter from June through August.
-The exact type of weather you’ll experience depend on where you will be staying.
+The exact weather you’ll experience depends on where you will be staying.

-The best season to travel is the shoulder seasons of Spring, September-November, and Fall March through May.
-Keep in mind this is when most tourists visit, so crowds can be an issue.
+The best season to travel is the shoulder seasons of Spring, September-November, and Fall, March through May.
+This is when most tourists visit, and crowds can be an issue.
 The weather is neither too hot nor too cold during these seasons, making it perfect for walking around.
-You can also avoid the busy summer break and Christmas break to get affordable flights.
+You can also avoid the busy summer and Christmas break to get affordable flights.

-Australia is a large landmass.
+Australia is an immense landmass.
 The temperatures given below are for the Sidney area.
 For the most part, that is pretty reflective of most of the country except the Barrier Reef, which gets much hotter in the summer and not as cold in the winter months.